-Property assessments for the 2015 assessment year are being completed by my staff throughout the year and change of value notices are being mailed as neighborhoods are completed.
-We value property at fee simple, reflecting property at its highest and best use and following the requirement of RCW 84.40.030 to appraise property at true and fair value.
+Property assessments are being completed by our team throughout the year and valuation notices are being mailed out as neighborhoods are completed.
+We value your property at fee simple, reflecting property at its highest and best use and following the requirements of state law (RCW 84.40.030) to appraise property at true and fair value.

-We have worked hard to implement your suggestions to place more information in an e-Environment to meet your needs for timely and accurate information.
-The following report summarizes the results of the 2015 assessment for this area.
-(See map within report).
-It is meant to provide you with helpful background information about the process used and basis for property assessments in your area.
+We are continuing to work hard to implement your feedback and ensure we provide accurate and timely information to you.
+This has resulted in significant improvements to our website and online tools for your convenience.
+The following report summarizes the results of the assessments for this area along with a map located inside the report.
+It is meant to provide you with information about the process used and basis for property assessments in your area.

-Fair and uniform assessments set the foundation for effective government and I am pleased that we are able to make continuous and ongoing improvements to serve you.
+Fairness, accuracy, and uniform assessments set the foundation for effective government.
+I am pleased to incorporate your input as we make continuous and ongoing improvements to best serve you.
+Our goal is to ensure every taxpayer is treated fairly and equitably.

-Please feel welcome to call my staff if you have questions about the property assessment process and how it relates to your property.
+Our office is here to serve you.
+Please don't hesitate to contact us if you should have questions, comments or concerns about the property assessment process and how it relates to your property.